ArneLimburg/testflight/README.md

 ## Integration with Hibernate

-The easiest way to integrate Testflight.Space with a test where Hibernate is used (being it standalone or in a container) is to add the Hibernate c3p0 support with
+The easiest way to integrate Testflight.Space with a test where Hibernate is used (being it standalone or in a container) is to add the Hibernate c3p0 support to your maven pom with

 ```
 <dependency>